MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/cloud-update.md

 ## New features and benefits

 Cloud update introduces a new set of powerful controls and proactive insights, along with a simple one-step onboarding process.
 It offers the flexibility to return to your previous management tools if cloud update doesn't work for your environment.
-Here’s a glimpse at the new features:
+Here’s a glimpse of the new features:

 ### Dashboard

 After signing into Microsoft 365 Apps admin center, you can view a recommendation card displaying the update channel split of your tenant with the option to **Enable Cloud** if you're new to cloud update or **Finish Enabling Cloud** if you have been using the former servicing profiles, now named as cloud update.
 Choosing this enables update management support for Current Channel and Monthly Enterprise Channel (if not already enabled) in about 30 minutes.
 If the change isn't reflected, it's suggested to refresh the webpage.
-Devices are mapped to respective profiles based on their channel and will receive updates based on Profiles rules as configured by the admin.
+Devices are mapped to respective profiles based on their channel and will receive updates based on profiles rules as configured by the admin.

 For more information, see [Enabling the Current Channel Profile](https://youtu.be/lRegLZUjkUY?si=vdZD3X9hwYfXDPe4)

 ### Updates overview

 The overview page provides update insights.
 It gives a clear view of device updates and the progress in each channel.
-It also details trends in Updates & Security, highlights issues and health signals, and shows Deployment Validation signals.
+It also details trends in Updates & Security, highlights issues and health signals, and shows update validation signals.

 **Tenant settings**